 - Establish process controls, and transfer the resulting plans to the operating forces

-- Establish the infrastructure needed to secure annual quality improvement.
+- Establish the quality improvement infrastructure

-- Identify the specific needs for improvement -the improvement projects
+- Identify the improvement projects

-- Provide the resource, motivation, and training needed by the team to:
+- Provide the resource, motivation, and training needed by the team

 Cost of Quality